Generally, Freelancers and Workers are not covered under these procedures.

 - To exercise the statutory right to be accompanied workers must make a reasonable request.
 What is reasonable will depend on the circumstances of each individual case.
 However, it would not normally be reasonable for workers to insist on being accompanied by a companion whose presence would prejudice the hearing nor would it be reasonable for a worker to ask to be accompanied by a companion from a remote geographical location if someone suitable and willing was available on site.

-- A 2013 Employment Appeal Tribunal case ruled that employees exercising the statutory right to be accompanied at a disciplinary or grievance hearing are entitled to have present whomever they choose, provided the individual is a relevant union representative or work colleague.
+- A 2013 Employment Appeal Tribunal case (Toal v GB Oils Ltd) ruled that employees exercising the statutory right to be accompanied at a disciplinary or grievance hearing are entitled to have present whomever they choose, provided the individual is a relevant union representative or work colleague.
 Employers cannot refuse a particular companion on the grounds that their presence is ‘unreasonable’ – the ‘reasonable’ requirement does not extend to the identify of the companion.
-This ruling contradict the Acas Code of Practice so is surprising.
+This ruling contradict the Acas Code of Practice, which ACAS have since announced they will update.
+An Employee can therefore be accompanied by the employee/rep of his/her choice.

 - The companion should be allowed to address the hearing to put and sum up the worker’s case, respond on behalf of the worker to any views expressed at the meeting and confer with the worker during the hearing.
 The companion does not, however, have the right to answer questions on the worker’s behalf, address the hearing if the worker does not wish it or prevent the employer from explaining their case.